Get from zero to your first data-backed answer in under 5 minutes.

 - Pick the right data source

-- Return a grounded answer with the data, query, and a confidence badge
+- Return a grounded answer with the data, the analysis trace, and a confidence badge

-Every answer shows its work — the SQL, raw data rows, source, and confidence level.
+Every answer shows its work — the analysis steps, the raw data rows, the source, and the confidence level.
 Nothing is fabricated.

 4. Invite your team